mangodairy/mytest/_Kubernetes/KubernetesPart3.md

 * Pods in the host network of a node can communicate with all pods on all nodes without NAT.
 {: style="text-align: justify;"}

-There are many varieties of network implementation for Kubernetes. [ Please refer this link for details](https://kubernetes.io/docs/concepts/cluster-administration/networking/)
+There are many varieties of network implementation for Kubernetes. [ Please refer to this link for details](https://kubernetes.io/docs/concepts/cluster-administration/networking/)

 Here we used ["weave-net"](https://www.weave.works/oss/net/).*We will go through the cluster to understand the implementation.*
 {: style="text-align: justify;"}